PopovEvgeniy/cryptstudio/cryptstudio_1.0.6/readme.txt

 1.0.4: The small changes.
 1.0.4.1-1.0.4.2: The documentation has been updated.
 1.0.5: The source code was recompiled under Lazarus 4.0 RC1.
+1.0.6: The source code was recompiled under Lazarus 4.0 RC3.